 - produce a statement of regularity, propriety and compliance and obtain a regularity assurance report on this statement from the auditor

 - submit the audited accounts and auditor’s regularity assurance report to the EFA by 31 December

 - file the accounts with the Companies Registrar as required under the Companies Act 2006

 New academy trusts incorporated on or after 1 March may, if they wish, defer preparation of their first accounts until 31 August the following year.
-Trusts must contact EFA if they intend to do this, or if they intend to prepare dormant accounts.
+Trusts must contact EFA, via the enquiry form, by 30 September if they intend to do this, or if they intend to prepare dormant accounts.